nevendyulgerov/initialzr/README.md

 </script>
 ```

-The above code creates a new application "myApp", then it adds to its "helpers" node family a helper method with name "myHelper" and client-provided functionality.
+The above code creates a new application "myApp", augments the app with a new node family "helpers".
+Then it adds to this node family a helper method with name "myHelper" and client-provided functionality.
 So, basically you interact with initialzr in the following way:

 - save your functionality as node in initialzr
-- call your functionality through the plugin's API
+- call your functionality through the initialzr's API

 Please note that you do NOT have direct access to the app's properties, so if you try to do something funky like delete myApp.nodes or myApp.nodes = undefined, the operation will fail, returning a boolean literal.

 Let's create another application.